Your guide to the best wallets for securely storing XLM.

 Want to know how to keep your XLM holdings as safe as possible?
 Keep the following tips in mind:

 - Private keys.
-Never give anyone else access to your private key, as this will ensure that you are the only person who can access your crypto holdings.
+Never give anyone else access to your private key, as this will ensure that you’re the only person who can access your crypto holdings.

-- Set up two-factor authentication.
-Make use of security features like two-factor authentication, which provides an extra layer of protection for your funds.
+- Set up 2-factor authentication.
+Make use of security features like 2-factor authentication, which provides an extra layer of protection for your funds.